ShermanK78/redux-react-hangman-app/README.md

 2. Open your web browser and go to [http://localhost:3000](http://localhost:3000) to access the Hangman Game App.

-3. Follow the on-screen instructions to play the game.
-Guess letters by clicking on the alphabet buttons, and use the clues and visual feedback to make informed guesses.
+3. Guess letters by clicking on the alphabet buttons, and use the clues and visual feedback to make informed guesses.

+4. Incorrect guesses will result in chances being reduced and adds to the 'hangman' sequence.

+5. Clicking 'Restart' will allow for a new word to be randomly generated.

-4. There is an on screen ‘Help’ button that activates the ‘Show Rules’ and ‘Show Strategies’ buttons.
+6. There is an on screen ‘Help’ button that activates the ‘Show Rules’ and ‘Show Strategies’ buttons.

-5. Clicking the ‘Show Rules’ button will render an on-screen alert, that explains the rules of the Hangman game in detail.
+7. Clicking the ‘Show Rules’ button will render an on-screen alert, that explains the rules of the Hangman game in detail.

-6. Clicking the ‘Show Strategies’ button renders and on-screen alert, that highlights strategies one could possibly use to succeed in winning the game.
+8. Clicking the ‘Show Strategies’ button renders and on-screen alert, that highlights strategies one could possibly use to succeed in winning the game.

 ### FAQs